 The property field is not optional.
 A receipt from a hardware store, a Home Depot invoice, or a utility bill can look identical across properties unless the worksheet captures the rental address or assigns the row to a specific unit.
 Multi-property landlords should avoid any row that says only "repairs" or "utilities" without a property reference, because that row cannot be rolled into the correct Schedule E property total later.

-A landlord receipt tracker for Schedule E categories should also preserve source references, not just category totals.
+The receipt tracker should preserve source references, not just Schedule E category totals.
 "Supplies, 842.19" is a weak workpaper.
 A detail row that points to a file such as 2025-10-14-lowes.pdf, page 1, with the vendor, amount, property, description, and candidate Line 15 treatment gives the preparer something reviewable.

-This is where the extraction step can do more than ordinary scanning.
+Extraction should return the fields the worksheet needs, not just a searchable image.
 With AI extraction for rental property invoices and receipts, a landlord or bookkeeper can upload mixed PDFs, JPGs, and PNGs, prompt for the exact worksheet columns needed, and download structured Excel or CSV data.
 Invoice Data Extraction can also return source file and page references, which are useful when the preparer needs to trace a number back to the original document.

 Keep classification separate from extraction in the same worksheet.
 The extracted facts should remain as close to the document as possible: vendor, date, amount, address, statement period, and description.
 The Schedule E line is a candidate category.
 The review notes explain what still needs judgment, such as "possible improvement," "shared property," "personal use," or "confirm contractor paid by landlord."